choppedcode/vscode-tasks-and-contexts/README.md

 The Tasks and Contexts extension for Visual Studio Code implements a task-focused interface.

+It is similar to the Eclipse Mylyn plugin.

 You can create as many tasks as you want.
 Anytime you activate a task, the documents you open are attached to that task.

 Switching from one task to another closes the current documents and opens the ones you linked to the new task.